telepresenceio/telepresence/docs/reference/methods.md

 # Proxying methods

-### Choosing a proxying method
+## Choosing a proxying method

-Telepresence has three different proxying methods; you will need to choose one of them.
+Telepresence has four different proxying methods; you will need to choose one of them.

 1. `--method inject-tcp` works by injecting a shared library into the subprocess run by Telepresence using `--run` and `--run-shell`.
 2. `--method vpn-tcp` works by using a program called [sshuttle](https://sshuttle.readthedocs.io) to open a VPN-like connection to the Kubernetes cluster.
+3. `--method teleproxy` is an experimental approach that uses Teleproxy (FIXME: link) in place of sshuttle and has a different set of tradeoffs, but essentially behaves similarly to `vpn-tcp`.
-3. `--method container` is documented in the [Docker tutorial](/tutorials/docker.html).
+3. `--method container` (documented in the [Docker tutorial](/tutorials/docker.html)) launches a Docker container with its network proxied to the cluster.

+If you are comfortable developing in Docker, the container method offers a reliable way to get an environment very similar to running in Kubernetes directly.
+Multiple simultaneous sessions work robustly without interfering with one another.
+We recommend using the container method whenever it is applicable.

-In general `vpn-tcp` should work in more cases, and it is chosen by default (unless `--docker-run` is used, in which case the `container` method is the default.)
+For local processes instead of containers, `vpn-tcp` should work in more cases than `inject-tcp`, and it is chosen by default (unless `--docker-run` is used, in which case the `container` method is the default.)

-If you want to run more than one telepresence connection per machine, or if you don't want proxying to affect all processes, use `inject-tcp`.
+If you want to run more than one Telepresence connection per machine, use `inject-tcp` or try the experimental `teleproxy` method (or use the container method).

+If you don't want proxying to affect all processes, use `inject-tcp` (or use the container method).

 You can read about the specific limitations of each method below, and read about the differences in what they proxy in the documentation of [what gets proxied](/reference/proxying.html).

-### Limitations: `--method vpn-tcp`
+## Limitations: `--method vpn-tcp`

 `--method vpn-tcp` should work with more programs (and programming languages) than `--method inject-tcp`.
 For example, if you're developing in Go you'll want to stick to this method.